 In addition to the intricacies of surrogate compensation when being a surrogate for a family member, there are also some additional things to consider.

 You may think that your existing relationship with your family member will remain unchanged during and after the surrogacy process, but it will not.
 After all, surrogacy is an intimate, life-changing process, and committing to this process with a family member will also change your personal relationship with them.
 You two will forever be bonded by this shared experience.

 If you are considering being a surrogate for a sibling, keep in mind that old sibling rivalries could emerge — especially if you are being a surrogate for your sister.
 You will be completing a process that she can’t and, even though she may not rationally feel this way, emotions of jealousy can emerge over you being the one to carry her child.
 These difficult emotions can be avoided with open, honest conversation throughout the surrogacy process.

-Although you will have a close relationship with your intended parents, you will also need to set clear boundaries with your friend or family member.
+Although you will have a close relationship with your intended parents, you will also need to set clear boundaries with your family.
 It’s tempting for intended parents to want to be involved in every aspect of their surrogate’s pregnancy, but you will still have the right to continue with your everyday life until your pregnancy prevents you from doing so.
 Again, honest communication is important in ensuring you don’t feel like your privacy and space is being encroached upon and the intended parents don’t feel like you are excluding them from your surrogacy experience.

 If you are considering learning more about how to be a surrogate mother for a family member, it’s important to recognize any potential complications before starting the process.
 A solid relationship can quickly become complicated and damaged if you don’t take the proper steps to prepare ahead of time.